The Power Team (TV series): Development

-The show seemed intended to capitalize on the audiences of Captain N: The Game Master, a DiC/Nintendo production but instead of having the protagonist getting transported into an alternate world filled with video game heroes, The Power Team took the opposite tack by having the game characters come to the "real world".
+The show seemed intended to capitalize on the audiences of Captain N: The Game Master, a co-production between DIC and Nintendo, but instead of having the protagonist getting transported into an alternate world filled with video game heroes, The Power Team took the opposite tack by having the game characters come to the "real world".

-Max Force's design from the game to the cartoon was changed, considering the game has Mature gameplay.
+Max Force's design was changed for the cartoon, due to the mature tone of the original game.

 While there were 33 episodes in the first season of Video Power, only 26 episodes of The Power Team were produced.
 As a result, some episodes of The Power Team would be aired more than once.
 The Power Team segments were re-edited and repackaged as a stand-alone show after Video Power underwent a format change for its second season.
 The Power Team was directed by Steven Martiniere and Jack Olesker was the developer and story editor.

 The cartoon series was produced by Bohbot Entertainment with Saban Entertainment.